hcientist/OnlinePythonTutor/unsupported-features.md

 - URL shortening (you should use your own third-party URL shortener service)
 - https iframe embedding with non-Python languages (iframe embed should work for Python if you use `https://` for URL)
 - Standalone application or offline mode (you can download the code and install it yourself but I don't have time to provide tech support for local installations)
-- User accounts, login, authentication, or integration with other third-party sites

 Look through these issue trackers for more known bugs and unsupported features:
 - https://github.com/pgbovine/OnlinePythonTutor/issues